Kev Thomas Writes

 During the early stage of our wildlife careers, young cadet–game rangers merely boosted ant-poaching patrol numbers, although we were expected to control and delegate.
 A situation our loyal game scouts seemingly accepted without reservation.
 If we proved more of a hindrance than an asset, they never made mention of it or grumbled.

-My diaries from that period show on October 13, 1968, they returned from patrolling the lower Sabi/Runde River confluence area at Marumbini with three gill-netting fish poachers who they’d arrested.
-The fourth poacher, one Tomaz, had made good his escape while the group slept the night of 12 October in the bush, on the north bank of the Runde River en route back to my camp at Chilojo.
+My diaries from that period show on October 13, 1968, the game scouts returned from patrolling the lower Sabi/Runde River confluence area at Marumbini with three gill-netting fish poachers who they had arrested.
+The fourth poacher, one Tomaz, had made good his escape while the group slept the night of 12 October in the bush, on the north bank of the Runde River en-route back to my camp at Chilojo.

 His kraal location was already known to game scout Tivani.
 Tomaz had been fairly clever in his escape on the night of 12 October.
-At some stage he’d observed that Sgt Hlupo kept the handcuff key in his uniform shirt pocket, and due to the heat at that time of the year, before he and his colleagues had gone to sleep, Hlupo hung his shirt over a nearby mopane stump.
+At some stage he had observed how Sgt Hlupo kept the handcuff key in his uniform shirt pocket, and due to the heat at that time of the year, before he and his colleagues had gone to sleep, Hlupo hung his shirt over a nearby mopane stump.

 Once the camp had settled down and everyone was asleep Tomaz quietly arose and tiptoed across to where Sgt Hlupo’s shirt hung on the mopane stump.
 He then removed the handcuff key and fled into the night.
 Even in the dark, the bush-wise Shangaan tribesmen of Gonarezhou were not in the least intimidated by the prevalence of dangerous game.
 Once he was a suitable distance downstream from camp, Tomas unlocked and discarded the handcuffs.

 Next morning, and much to the consternation of the three game scouts, they noticed Tomaz had absconded.
 After tracking him for a short while with the other poachers in tow, they found the discarded handcuffs.
 Of Tomaz there was no sign.
-It was a subdued and extremely embarrassed patrol that’d arrived at my Chilojo camp on the afternoon of 13 October, more from loss of face than anything else.
+It was a subdued and extremely embarrassed patrol that had then arrived at my Chilojo camp on the afternoon of 13 October, their embarrassment more from loss of face than anything else.

-Thus, it was on Thursday 17 October 1968 that we made our way by Land Rover into the Tomboharta Pan area that lies in the triangle formed by the junction of the Sabi and Runde Rivers.
-An impressive area of marula trees, grassland, and illala palms, imposing baobabs and elephant.
+On Thursday 17 October 1968 we made our way by Land Rover into the Tomboharta Pan area that lies in the triangle formed by the junction of the Sabi and Runde Rivers.
+An impressive area of marula trees, grassland, and illala palms, imposing baobabs, and elephant.
 Once the rains came it changed from ochre dusty dryness and trampled yellow grass to an emerald green carpet of verdant grass, and water teeming with waterfowl.
 With hindsight, it was here where perhaps I should have been more decisive.
 Nevertheless, at the time the game scouts felt my conspicuous white skin would jeopardise the exercise if I were seen crossing the Sabi River with them.
-And as a result, it was decided it’d be best if only Sgt Hlupo and Game Scout Tivani crossed the Sabi River in an attempt to re-arrest Tomaz.
+And as a result, it was decided it would be best if only Sgt Hlupo and Game Scout Tivani crossed the Sabi River in an attempt to re-arrest Tomaz.

 Above: A section of Tomboharta Pan at the time about which I write.